-New Zealanders?share?a similar mindset and character to our Australian friends &?neighbors yet enjoy their distinction as being more conservative and perhaps even shy.
+New Zealanders share a similar mindset and character to our Australian friends and neighbors yet enjoy their distinction as being more conservative and perhaps even shy.
 That is of course until they are demonstrating their renowned capacity in the International Sports arena.
 Check out Rugby World Cup 2011, and or America’s Cup sailing.
-In New Zealand, the same?competitive resilience and independent thought holds true in business culture and in particular their robust appetite for international trade.
-For instance, in 1984 New Zealand refused entry to the nation?s ports to American nuclear-powered and nuclear-armed ships.
+In New Zealand, the same competitive resilience and independent thought holds true in business culture and in particular their robust appetite for international trade.
+For instance, in 1984 New Zealand refused entry to the nation’s ports to American nuclear-powered and nuclear-armed ships.
 This was to demonstrate that New Zealand was against the use of nuclear materials and the country was dutifully punished by the United States with trade restrictions.
-As a result, New Zealand was forced to quickly establish other export markets expanded and included Asia.
+As a result, New Zealand was forced to quickly establish other export markets that included Asia.
 The New Zealanders tend to be internationally minded and a well-traveled society with approximately 3/4 million Kiwis living abroad.

 In your opinion, what are New Zealand’s most competitive industries in world markets?